-Subpart AAAA requires that subject landfills apply Maximum Achievable Control Technology (MACT) by complying with the 40 CFR 60, Subpart WWW NSPS.
-Since the NSPS required installation of a CCS at HMRLF, the MACT requires the facility to comply with all applicable NESHAP general provisions as specified in Table 1 to Subpart AAAA, as well as with any applicable regulations from 40 CFR 63.1960 through §63.1985.
-40 CFR 63.6(f) requires that non-opacity emissions standards of the MACT shall apply at all times, except during periods of startup, shutdown, and malfunction (SSM).
-Compliance with non-opacity emission standards of the NESHAP is determined by conformance with all operation and maintenance (O/M) requirements, as well as any relevant monitoring data collected in conformance with the NSPS.
-Permit Conditions 3.1(B)(1)-(2) and 2.46 have been brought forward to assure continued compliance during the permit cycle.
+Subpart AAAA requires that subject landfills apply Maximum Achievable Control Technology (MACT) by complying with the EG through 40 CFR 62, Subpart OOO (Pt.
+60 Subpart Cf).
+Since the EG requires installation of a CCS at HMRLF, the MACT requires the facility to comply with all applicable NESHAP general provisions as specified in Table 1 to Subpart AAAA, as well as with any applicable regulations from 40 CFR 63.1960 through §63.1985.
+40 CFR 63.6(f) requires that non-opacity emissions standards of the MACT shall apply at all times.
+Compliance with non-opacity emission standards of the NESHAP is determined by conformance with all operation and maintenance (O/M) requirements, as well as any relevant monitoring data collected in conformance with the Subpart Cf

+NSPS.
+Permit Conditions 3.1(B)(1)-(2) and 2.46 will be brought forward to 00913-TV-8 to assure continued compliance through upcoming permit cycle.